ClaudioDMB/HackerNews/README.md

 The application allows users to view posts, filtering them by type.

 ## Solution approach
-First, I chose the  most familiar technologies to me.
-(Go to [Technologies used](#technologies-used) section for more informations)
 Looking at the Hacker News resources, I notice that an api to retrieve paginated posts entities wasn't availaible, but was available an api to retrieve ids array of posts.